 Top 10 Great Dynasties of China

-In the history of China, there emerge many great dynasties that have contributed a lot to the development of the whole country.
-Among them, there are some dynasties like Han (206 BC–220 AD), Tang Dynasty (618–907 AD), Song Dynasty (960 – 1279 AD) and so on made significant contributions to the whole nation.
+In the history of China, there emerged many great dynasties that have contributed a lot to the development of the whole country.
+Among them, there are some dynasties like Han (206 BC–220 AD), Tang Dynasty (618–907 AD), Song Dynasty (960 – 1279 AD) and so on which made significant contributions to the whole nation.
 Here is a list of the top 10 great dynasties in China history.
-Which of the Chinese dynasties do you think the greatest?
+Which of the Chinese dynasties do you think is the greatest?

 1. Xia Dynasty 夏朝 (2070 – 1600 BC)